 But the real question here is, why French sounds so poetic and why should you learn it?

 - The harmony of the sounds.
 One of the mysterious 500 rules of grammar explains it avoids using words that end with a vowel sound before words that begin with one.
 Either the vowel is silent or consonant sounds are placed in between so that the words can flow into each other.
 And now everything makes sense to you.

 - The impossibility of capturing the definition of some expressions.
 The perfect example would be the sentence “l’appel du vide.”
-This expression could be translates to “the call of the void” and it refers to the feeling some people get when looking down from tall heights where they feel the urge to jump.
-Whereas in French it dos not mean the same thing at all but there is no perfect translation in English or other language to tell you what it means in French… Curieux n’est-ce pas?
+This expression could be translated to “the call of the void” and it refers to the feeling some people get when looking down from tall heights where they feel the urge to jump.
+Whereas in French it does not mean the same thing at all but there is no perfect translation in English or other languages to tell you what it means in French… Curieux n’est-ce pas?

 - You will look elegant and smart.

-So now that you are convinced that French is the most beautiful and stylish language in the world, go checkout our website : https://holapeople.co.uk/ .
-We offer a large range of possibilities for you to learn French four different cities in France (Rien que ca !): Paris (ville lumiere), Nice (there is the beach), Rouen (the city of the 100 tower bells) and Montpellier (where it never snows).
-Hola People finds an accommodation for you and provides different types of French classes at schools or University.
+So, now that you are convinced that French is one of the most beautiful and stylish languages in the world, go check out our 1-2-1 French classes online.
+Also, we offer a large range of possibilities for you to learn French in four different cities in France (Rien que ca!): Paris (ville lumiere), Nice (there is the beach), Rouen (the city of the 100 tower bells) and Montpellier (where it never snows).
+Hola People finds accommodation for you and provides different types of French classes at schools or University.